bottkars/terraforming-dps/terraforming-gcp/README.md

 ansible-playbook ~/workspace/ansible_dps/ppdd/3.0-Playbook-set-dd-license.yml
 ```

-next, we set the passphrase, as it is required for ATOS
+next, we set the passphrase, as export PPDD_Lit is required for ATOS
 then, we will set the Timezone and the NTP to AWS NTP link local  Server
 ```bash
 ansible-playbook ~/workspace/ansible_dps/ppdd/2.1-Playbook-configure-ddpassphrase.yml